CharanKanwal-99/DataCenter-Scale-Computing-homework/Readme.md

-This repository is for homeworks of the Course 'Datacenter Scale Computing'
+This branch is for lab 2 of the Course 'Datacenter Scale Computing'